 Started in 1948 for the enjoyment of the Koziar family, Koziar’s Christmas Village has grown into one of Pennsylvania’s best Christmas destinations.

 The lights and displays at Koziar’s are quite intricate and feature everything from an outdoor model train to scenes from various Christmas stories.
-Tens of thousands of lights are strung up throughout the village, creating a scene that is simply magical.
+Millions of lights are strung up throughout the village, creating a scene that is simply magical.

 This is a great Christmas in PA destination for kids because there is always something new and exciting around the next turn to keep them occupied.